Baahubali 2: The Conclusion: International

 Simon Abrams of RogerEbert.com gave the film a 4/4 rating and writes the film "is everything I want but rarely get from superhero and big-budget fantasy movie" adding "the fight scenes... are so creative that they make even the most frequently abused creative shortcuts seem novel, everything from computer-generated imagery (CGI) to speed-ramping...
 You care what happens to the cast as they, aided by wires, hurl volleys of arrows at disposable minions and CGI animals".
 Anita Iyer from Khaleej Times rates the film 3.5 out of 5 and writes, "What stands out in the film is the powerful star cast.
 Enough has been said already about the acting prowess of Prabhas but he has an equally supportive cast to hold the film.
 Ramya Krishna as Sivagami, is known for her impressive acting talent and proves her mettle here.
 Another veteran, Sathyaraj as Katappa excels and you develop a camaraderie with him.
 Rana Daggubati is aptly spiteful in his portrayal of the villain...
 Nassar, as his father, is busy spewing venom but his role could have been meatier".

+In 2026, The Guardian ranked Baahubali 2 as the second best mythological film of all time, tied with its predecessor Baahubali.